 The first of these goals is establishing better routes to employment and increased occupation.
 This would enable those with learning disabilities to not just be more visible within communities but also to attain work and gain a sense of accomplishment in their work while also being able to give back to society.
 Finding occupation for those with learning disabilities would again make those individuals more productive within their community and allow for more interaction and acceptance between them and the outside world.
+One issue that those with learning disabilities feel very frequently is a sense of isolation as they move into adulthood.
+This isolation is only compounded by loss of family as they grow older and less frequent visits by health visitors.
+It is fair to say that the goals here are dependent on the level of capability of the individual concerned.
+For someone who can follow instruction and carry out certain tasks to a high standard a vocational course of action could be well placed, and should the right position be found, there is no reason an individual should not succeed within it.
+Increased occupation would also allow those with learning disabilities to engage in meaningful activity and though it maybe on a purely voluntary basis still benefit socially, physically and psychologically while learning new skills at the same time.

 The second of the goals established in the Disabilities Discrimination Act 2005 was to increase levels of independence for those with learning disabilities.
+This could be seen as a promotion of lifelong learning.
+It is worth bearing in mind that, as for us, lifelong learning does not have to finish once we have finished school, it is a lifelong process that for those with learning disabilities may have more pressing consequences.
 Because many individuals with learning disabilities live at home this means that their futures once their family are not around are made uncertain and basic skills to look after themselves and attend basic needs such as how to use public transport, use of accessories and appliances, self-care are more vital for them to maintain a level of independence in their day to day lives.
 Cooking and gaining knowledge about healthy eating would be a beneficial manner to spend time occupationally but would also help those with learning disabilities be more independent in their futures.